I. Introduction

 1. Types of Robots Used

-• Drones: Unmanned aerial vehicles (UAVs) are particularly effective for aerial surveillance and reconnaissance.
-Equipped with high-resolution cameras and advanced imaging technologies, drones can quickly assess damage from above, locate survivors, and map affected areas in real time.
+In disaster response scenarios, two primary types of robotic systems are utilized: drones and ground robots.
+According to a report by the National Academy of Sciences, drones are particularly effective for aerial surveillance and reconnaissance, equipped with high-resolution cameras and advanced imaging technologies.
+They can quickly assess damage from above, locate survivors, and map affected areas in real time.

 2. Task Capabilities and Technological Advances